-(d) Under [Pursuant to the] Labor Code §407A.252, a workers' compensation self-insurance group must pay the actual salaries and expenses of the examiners allocable to an examination of the group.
 To determine the allocable salary for each examiner, the department divides the annual salary of each examiner by the total number of working days in a year.
-The department assesses the group the part of the annual salary attributable to each working day the examiner examines the company during 2014 [2013].
-The expenses the department assesses are those actually incurred by the examiner to the extent permitted by law.

-(e) A domestic insurance company must pay the overhead assessment required under subsection (c) of this section to the Texas Department of Insurance, Accounting Division, P.O.
-Box 149104, MC 9999 [999], Austin, Texas 78714-9104 not later than 30 days from the invoice date.
+The department assesses the group the part of the annual salary attributable to each working day the examiner examines the company during 2015 [2014].
+The expenses the department assesses are those actually incurred subsection (c) of this section to the Texas Department of Insurance at the address provided on the invoice [, Accounting Division, P.O.
+Box 149104, MC 9999, Austin, Texas 78714-9104] not later than 30 days from the invoice date.